About Us

 Who We Are

-County Committee
+County governance

-Some committee positions are elected annually at the County AGM, while others are appointed no later than the first committee meeting following the AGM.
+Other officers are appointed no later than the first committee meeting following the AGM.

 County AGM 2026

-Committee positions were elected at the County AGM held on 18 May 2026 at Chester-le-Street Masonic Hall.
+Committee positions were elected at the County AGM held on

 2026